 Episode 19 – Larry Elmore (Part 3)

 Nerd Louisville sat down with legendary fantasy artist, Larry Elmore, for the podcast.
 We visited him at his home and studio in Leitchfield, KY.
 Larry was born in Louisville and holds a very special place in many nerds’ hearts for his evocative and immersive fantasy paintings.
 Larry is an incredibly gracious and kind host.
 He’s also a natural storyteller.
 Joe and I chatted with him for close to two hours, so we decided it’d be best to break this interview up into three parts.
+For the best art and art business related information view more here.

 Part One chronicles Larry’s upbringing and beginnings as a fantasy artist.
 We end right as Larry is hired to TSR, the company that created the Dungeons & Dragons roleplaying game.